Skip to content Skip to Chat

 If you don't have previous experience working with children, look into relevant positions like becoming a camp counselor or volunteer tutor.
 These roles can help prepare you for student teaching by exposing you to the dynamics between an educator and a student.

-When you receive your student teaching placement, learn as much as you can about the school, its culture, and its community to understand how you'll fit in and to help inform your lesson plans.
+When you receive your student teaching placement, learn as much as you can about the school, its culture, and its community to understand how you'll fit in and to help inform your lesson plan development.
 Don't be afraid to engage with your cooperating teacher or administrators and ask questions—they should be receptive to teachers-in-training who want to learn and become team players.

 3. Consider Your Instructional Approach

-Day one of your student teaching may feel overwhelming.
+Day one of your demonstration teaching may feel overwhelming.
 You might think you don't have time to develop new lesson plans for each day.
 The more you reflect on your teaching strategies and resources, the more prepared you'll be when the time comes to create lessons.
 Discuss what works and what doesn’t work with your mentor teacher—even first-year teachers can have valuable insights to share with you.

 4. Prepare Yourself for Classroom Challenges